System for systematic literature review using multiple AI agents: Concept and an empirical evaluation: Results

-Our research introduces an LLM-based multi-agent model that redefines the conventional approach to SLRs in SE.
-The multi-agent model developed for automating the SLR process has demonstrated its efficacy through a structured and sequential workflow.
+Our research introduces an LLM-based multi-agent system that redefines the conventional approach to SLRs in SE.
+The multi-agent system developed for automating the SLR process has demonstrated its efficacy through a structured and sequential workflow.
 The process begins with the input of a research topic, as depicted in Figure \ref{fig:search string}.

-Upon receiving the topic, the model systematically generates a pertinent set of research questions.
+Upon receiving the topic, the system systematically generates a pertinent set of research questions.
 As illustrated in Figure \ref{fig:search string}, it formulated questions like 'How have large language models been utilized in various aspects of the software development process?' and 'What challenges and limitations exist in the adoption and implementation of large language models in software development?'
 These questions play a crucial role in guiding the literature search and analysis process.
-Subsequent to the research question formulation, the model proceeds to generate a search string.
+Subsequent to the research question formulation, the system proceeds to generate a search string.
 In this case, the search string ``large language models OR software development'' was created, coupled with a specified year to narrow down the search scope, thereby enhancing the relevance and precision of the search results.

 The subsequent phase involves retrieving papers that match the generated search string.
-This feature of the model is specifically designed to fetch research papers from various databases, as demonstrated by the list of papers shown in Figure \ref{fig:paper identification}.
-For this demonstration, we focused solely on papers published in the year 2023, setting the model to retrieve only 10 papers from that year, all relevant to this field.
+This feature of the system is specifically designed to fetch research papers from various databases, as demonstrated by the list of papers shown in Figure \ref{fig:paper identification}.
+For this demonstration, we focused solely on papers published in the year 2023, setting the system to retrieve only 10 papers from that year, all relevant to this field.
 The tool efficiently compiles relevant information such as the title, author, publication URL, journal name, DOI, paper type, affiliation country, and the affiliation institution.
-Moreover, the model is equipped with the capability to apply inclusive and exclusive criteria based on titles, which further refines the search results to ensure only the most pertinent literature is considered for review.
+Moreover, the system is equipped with the capability to apply inclusive and exclusive criteria based on titles, which further refines the search results to ensure only the most pertinent literature is considered for review.
 As shown in Figure \ref{fig:paper filtering}, only three papers were selected for an in-depth analysis.